asmagen/SPAGEfinder/README.md

 ### Assign values to additional analysis and slurm parameters

 The suggested values shown below may be adjusted by the user as needed.
-If one reads README.md as a text file, there will be asterisks around the variable names; do not copy the asterisks when copying a command to assign a value to a variable.

 *p.val.quantile.threshold* = 0.8 # Log-Rank threshold (p value quantile)